PolkaCowboy/Polka-Survival/README.md

 1. Install [ScriptHookRDR2DotNet-V2](https://github.com/Halen84/ScriptHookRDR2DotNet-V2)
 2. Dowload [the latest release](https://github.com/PolkaCowboy/Polka-Survival/releases) and extract the contents of the zip file into your `RedDeadRedemption2` install folder. the `.dll` and `.ini` need to end up in `../RedDeadRedemption2/scripts/`

 That should be it!
-You should see a message pop up sayinf **Polka Survival Activated** if everything is correct.
+You should see a message pop up saying **Polka Survival Activated** when you start the game if everything is correct.

 Many of the values can be tweaks and feature enabled/disabled via the .ini file.
 If you make a change while the game is running you can reload the script with the `ins` key without restarting.
 This key is a config within ScriptHookRDR2DotNet-V2's .ini and can be changed to your liking there.